threekeytherapy/threekeytherapy.com/_workshops/trainings.md

 > Practical

 **When?**
-Monday 19.00 - 20.30
+Monday 19.30 - 21.00
-Friday 9.30 - 11.00

 **Where?**
-Subject to change - send me a message if you'd like to join.
+Amsterdam West, subject to change - send me a message if you'd like to join.

-<a href="/contact" class="button button--large">Try out a training</a>
+<a href="/contact" class="button button--large">Join a training</a>